Mark Pougatch: Broadcasting career

 Pougatch initially worked for six months at the former BBC radio station for London, BBC GLR.
 He then became a regular football reporter in 1992 with BBC Essex.

-In 1994, he joined BBC Radio 5 Live, selected to be the main presenter of 5 live Sport on Sundays.
+In 1994, he joined BBC Radio 5 Live, selected to be the main presenter of 5 Live Sport on Sundays.
 In August 2000, he switched to the flagship Saturday edition of the show and continued to present this until August 2016 when he was replaced by Mark Chapman.
-Pougatch continues to present some other editions of 5 Live Sport, most notably on Tuesday and Wednesday evenings throughout the football season.
-He also presents The Weekend Review on Premier League TV on Monday throughout the Football season.

 Pougatch has presented coverage of the IPL cricket and the African Cup of Nations for ITV.

 In January 2015, Pougatch replaced Adrian Chiles as the main football presenter on ITV, fronting the channel's coverage of the UEFA Champions League, England Internationals and later Euro 2016.
-In February and March 2016, Pougatch co-presented ITV's coverage of the Six Nations Rugby Championship, and continued in this role in 2017, 2018 and 2019, subsequently co-hosting ITV's coverage of the 2019 Rugby World Cup alongside (amongst others) Craig Doyle.
+In February and March 2016, Pougatch co-presented ITV's coverage of the Six Nations Rugby Championship and continued in this role in 2017, 2018 and 2019, subsequently co-hosting ITV's coverage of the 2019 Rugby World Cup alongside (amongst others) Craig Doyle.

 In March 2012, he won the Sports Journalists' Association award for Sports Broadcaster of the Year.

-Since 13 August 2016, Pougatch has presented the Saturday afternoon show BT Sport Score on BT Sport.
+He started presenting the Saturday afternoon show BT Sport Score on BT Sport in 2016 but had left by the start of the 20–21 season.

-Pougatch join Australia's Stan Sport's coverage of UEFA Champions League, Europa League, Conference League and Super Cup, reporting live from the stadium.
+Pougatch is part of Stan Sport's coverage of UEFA Champions League, Europa League, Conference League and Super Cup, reporting live from the stadium.